 With the bolts removed, I could see a little oil around the bolt holes.
 It likely is coming from a leaking flywheel o-ring.

 I need to pull the flywheel off the rear crankshaft nose.
 I put three clutch bolts screwed into every other hole in the flywheel.
 Then I use my vice grips (you could use pliers but the vice grips were handy) to grab each clutch bolt and give it a tug and a wiggle.
 I work my way around the flywheel tugging and wiggling the three bolts.
 It took me two times around the flywheel to pull it free from the crankshaft.

 Once I get the flywheel off, I put a paint mark next to the crankshaft bolt hole that aligned with the paint mark I put on the engine block when I added the index marks to the flywheel and engine block.
 I also decided to add a couple punch marks onto the face of the crankshaft nose and the flywheel hole so if the paint comes off when I clean the inside of the bell housing and the flywheel, I’ll know which crankshaft bolt hole to index the flywheel to.

-The back of the flywheel has a sleeve that fits over the rear nose of the crankshaft.
+The back of the flywheel has a guide ring that fits over the rear nose of the crankshaft.
 The older, spring loaded, sharp edged seal was not used in 1983.
 The older seal cuts a groove into the flywheel hub over time leading to oil leaks.
 Starting in the 1983 model year, a new teflon (PTFE) seal was used.
 The seal I have in the engine block is the new teflon one.